-Mira Cook is from Austin, TX and is the director of NYCommunityBallet.
-She has been a dancer with Battery Dance, Indelible Dance, Liss Fain Dance SF, & City Ballet of San Diego and has taught dance in more than 40 countries world wide.
+Mira Cook is the founder and director of NYCommunityBallet.
+Originally from Austin, TX, she has been a dancer with Battery Dance, Indelible Dance, John Passafiume and Dancers, Liss Fain Dance SF, & City Ballet of San Diego and has taught dance in more than 40 countries world wide.
 She is featured in the documentary “Moving Stories” which won best doc at Chesapeake Film Festival and is currently streaming on Amazon.
-Mira also choreographs and writes music.
-Her 4th album was released in 2019 on Gold Robot Records.
+Mira also choreographs, is a fully certified Pilates Instructor and writes music.
+Her 5th album was released in 2022 on Gold Robot Records.
 Check it out at miracook.com

-Mira’s class focuses on correct alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breath.
+Mira’s class focuses on body alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breath and individual interpretation.

 Elisabeth Jeffrey is currently the Rehearsal Director and a member of Periapsis Music and Dance, a dancer for Thomas Ortiz Dance and a freelance artist in NYC.
 She is a full scholarship graduate of the Joffrey Ballet School, and has trained with schools such as The Royal Ballet School, Houston Ballet and Washington Ballet.
 Elisabeth has taught company classes for Benjamin Briones Ballet and led auditions for Periapsis Music and Dance and Emotions Physical Theater, as well workshops for Central Minnesota Ballet Academy.
 She enjoys being a supplementary teacher for Greenwich House of Music School, Dancation (NJ) and Logrea Dance Academy (NY).